jundymek/free-proxy/README.md

 ## Get free working proxies from <https://www.sslproxies.org/>, <https://www.us-proxy.org/>, <https://free-proxy-list.net/uk-proxy.html> and <https://free-proxy-list.net> and use them in your script

-The FreeProxy class scrapes proxies from <https://www.sslproxies.org/>, <https://www.us-proxy.org/>, <https://free-proxy-list.net/uk-proxy.html>, and <https://free-proxy-list.net> and checks to make sure that the proxy is working.
+The FreeProxy class scrapes proxies from <https://www.sslproxies.org/>, <https://www.us-proxy.org/>, <https://free-proxy-list.net/uk-proxy.html>, and <https://free-proxy-list.net> and checks to make sure that it works.
-You are able to filter proxies by country and specify an acceptable timeout.
+You can filter proxies by country, and specify an acceptable timeout.
 You can also randomize the list of proxies, rather than going in the order that they are scraped in.

-You can use this to send requests through a custom proxy, with Selenium or with whatever else you want.
+You can use this to send requests through a custom proxy, with Selenium, or with anything else.

 Returns proxy as string: